Adding Task Input Parameters to Task Profiles

 <min value="1" />

-The resource can be found here
+</element>The resource can be found here

-tag.
+First look at the discriminator tag.
 Discriminators define the elements a FHIR processor needs to distinguish slices by.
-In this case, a processor would look at the values for type.coding.system
+In this case, a processor would look at the values for type.coding.system and type.coding.code to determine which slice this element belongs to.
+The discriminator type value implies that type.coding.system and type.coding.code have to be present in all slices and need to have a fixed value.
+There is more information about discriminators in the official FHIR documentation.

-and start adding a slice called example-input
+Now revisit task-start-dic-process.xml and start adding a slice called example-input to it:

 <StructureDefinition xmlns="http://hl7.org/fhir">